dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 * Aggregation (10 requests, averaged)
   * Disable aggregation to control for caching and side effects
-* Blackfire doesn't keep function arguments (or 1 at most)
+* Blackfire doesn't keep function arguments
 * It only keeps significant function calls

 --end--